SEOMarketingGuideVisibility

 1. Title Tag and Meta Description

-The blue title you see in search results.
-It is your site's advertisement.
-It must contain the keyword (what they search for) and a reason to click (benefit).
+The title that appears in search results is, in effect, your site's advertisement.
+It should contain the keyword (what people search for) and a reason to click (the benefit).

-Use titles not for aesthetic size, but for logic.
+Use titles for logic, not for aesthetic size.

 3. E-E-A-T (Experience, Expertise, Authoritativeness, Trustworthiness)

-Google rewards authority and real-world experience.
-In practice, it wants clear signals that there is a professional behind the content: who writes?
-Are they an expert?
-Is there an "About Us" page with real photos?
-Are there clear contacts?
-An anonymous site tends to underperform.
-Put your face on it.
+Google rewards authority and real-world experience: it wants clear signals that a professional stands behind the content.
+Who writes it?
+Are they qualified?
+Is there an "About us" page with real photos?
+Are the contacts clear?
+An anonymous site tends to underperform: show who you are and make your competence verifiable.

 4. Internal Links

-If you help Google understand who you are, it will reward you by bringing you the right people.
-Don't look for strange tricks, look for clarity.
-A clear site for Google is a clear site for customers.
-Let's analyze your SEO.
+If you help Google understand who you are and what you offer, it becomes easier for it to show you to the right people.
+No tricks: aim for clarity.
+A site that is clear for Google is a site that is clear for customers too.
+Let's analyse your SEO.

 Next step